JoostImpink/Roychowdhury2006/readme.md

 ## Roychowdhury, 2006.
 Earnings management through real activities manipulation.
 Journal of Accounting and Economics (42) pp. 350-370

-See [replicate roychowdhury.sas](replicate roychowdhury.sas) for SAS code to replicate tables 1 and 2.
+See (replicate roychowdhury.sas)[replicate roychowdhury.sas] for SAS code to replicate tables 1 and 2.

 > Warning: you can use my code, but my findings are not in line with the paper's results.
 I am very interested in hearing about any possible mistakes I may have made.